kluctl/kluctl/docs/kluctl/deployments/annotations/all-resources.md

 If more than one field needs to be specified, add `-xxx` to the annotation key, where `xxx` is an arbitrary number.

+### kluctl.io/wait-readiness
+If set to `true`, kluctl will wait for readiness of this object.
+Readiness is defined the same as in [hook readiness](../../deployments/readiness.md).
+Waiting happens after all resources from the parent deployment item have been applied.

 ## Control deletion/pruning

 The following annotations control how delete/prune is behaving.